ucla-biostat-203b/2023winter/syllabus/syllabus.md

 ## Attendance

-Class attendance to both Tuesday lectures and Thursday lab is **mandatory**.
+Class attendance to both lectures and Thursday lab is **mandatory**.

 ## Homework